They say…

 But sadly, real ale in a bottle remains a rarity.
 The current Good Guide lists only three brewers north of the border bottling live beer and one of those, Isle of Skye, offers only a seasonal summer wheat beer.

-The second, Bridge of Allan, is responsible for the fine Brig o’Allan 80% which won praise in this column back in 2002 and has gone on to win awards at the Scottish beer festival.
+The second, of Allan, is responsible for the fine Brig o’Allan 80% which won praise in this column back in 2002 and has gone on to win awards at the Scottish beer festival.
 The brewery has now added several new organic RAIBs including a porridge oat and a ginger-flavoured beer, but sadly sample bottles weren’t available at the time of going to press.

 Several other brewers north of the border are also serving the organic market: the only other brewer offering a range of bottled real ales is a dedicated organic specialist.
-The “intensely independent” Brewery was founded by David Gladwin in 1998 at Allangrange, right up in the north near Inverness, on the Black Isle between the firths of Moray and Cromarty.
+The “intensely independent” Black Isle Brewery was founded by David Gladwin in 1998 at Allangrange, right up in the north near Inverness, on the Black Isle between the firths of Moray and Cromarty.

 It now offers four bottle conditioned beers: a wheat beer, a blond and the two review bottles.
-Organic and Organic Porter.
+Organic Scotch Ale and Organic Porter.
 These are beers you’re as likely to see on the shelves of trendy organic supermarket Fresh & Wild as in a beer shop.

 Over the years I’ve found the beers distinctive and vivid but also sometimes a little raw and sharp-edged.
-The yeast in the sample bottles simply wouldn’t settle and the came out a very murky, muddy colour, though with a rich off-white head and an attractive aroma with banana milk shake notes.
+The yeast in the sample bottles simply wouldn’t settle and the Scotch Ale came out a very murky, muddy colour, though with a rich off-white head and an attractive aroma with banana milk shake notes.

 If you’re hoping for a real bottled version of a traditional malty heavy, you’re in for a surprise: the unusual flavours result partly from the use of whisky-style peated malt and bog myrtle, alongside pale, crystal and wheat malt and Challenger and Goldings hops.
 The sweetish, gingery palate has acidic flavours and a curious herbal cough sweet note, leading to a roasty finish.